CZ-NIC/deckard/README.rst

 - python-augeas_ - Python bindings for augeas API
 - pytest_ - testing framework for Python, used for running the test cases
 - pytest-xdist_ - module for pytest for distributed testing
-- dumpcap_ - command line tool for network capture (part of Wireshark)
+- tcpdump_ - command line tool for network capture (part of Wireshark)
 - libfaketime_ - embedded because Deckard requires a rather recent version

 For convenient use it is strongly recommended to have a C compiler, Git, and ``make`` available.